 We'll further discuss these two issues in this article.

-First off, do not overstay your 90-day visa thinking that a new marriage will take care of everything.
-Someone who enters the U.S. on a K-1 fiance visa and then doesn’t follow through with the wedding to the original petitioner has no right to request a change to another visa status nor an adjustment of status to U.S. residence.
-That doesn’t mean that those statuses are out of your reach forever – just that you will have to leave the U.S. before asking for them.
-(See further explanation in Nolo’s article, “Can You Renew or Extend Your K-1 Fiance Visa Status?”)
+First off, do not overstay your 90-day visa thinking that a new engagement or marriage will take care of everything.
+Someone who enters the United States on a K-1 fiancé visa and then doesn't follow through with the wedding to the original petitioner faces possible deportation, plus other consequences.

-After you have left the U.S., you can return either on another fiancé visa filed by your current boyfriend, or a marriage-based immigrant visa if the two of you marry before he files the visa petition on your behalf.
-For more information, see the articles in the “Marriage-Based Visas and Green Cards” section of Nolo’s website, or consult with an experienced immigration attorney.
+After leaving the United States, the foreign national can return either on another K-1 fiancé visa filed by the new romantic attachment, or a marriage-based immigrant visa if the two marry before the U.S. citizen files the visa petition on the foreign national's behalf.